pravj/blog-repo/content/blog/how-will-a-drone-deliver-your-food.md

 url = "/blog/how-will-drone-deliver-food-order/"

 +++
 The title looks like a good interview question.
-So let’s ask the right follow-up question, _Why?_
+So here is the right follow-up question, _Why?_

 Let’s list down the contributing factors and follow up from there.